 DO NOT THROW ANYTHING AWAY*

 The adage “one man’s trash is another man’s treasure” is the rule here.
 We really do sell everything from cars to paper clips.
 Determining what to keep is a job for an experienced estate sale specialist.
 Our clients often want to help by cleaning out cabinets, donating items that don’t appear valuable and getting rid of junk.
-Everybody knows not to toss the silver and china; but old postcards, campaign buttons, toys, clothes and many other items all add up to make a really great sale!
-Our buyers love finding those hidden treasures, so please take no action until we can give some guidance on how to separate the “trash” from the “treasures”.
+Everybody knows not to toss the silver and china; but old postcards, campaign buttons, toys, clothes and all of those little household items add up to make a really great sale!
+Our buyers love finding hidden treasures, so we are happy to help give guidance on how to separate the “trash” from the “treasures”.
+We also completely understand the emotional and financial benefits to donating items, and support that.
+If you are simply donating what you think won’t sell, we do ask that you wait though.
+If it will sell at a thrift shop, it will sell at an estate sale.

 - Obvious trash

-- Open toiletries and cosmetics (unopened are fine)
+- Open toiletries and cosmetics (unopened are fine).
+Prescription medication should be taken to a donation drop off site.

 - Wire hangers (unless there are clothes on them)